NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_Windows.rst

    .. note::
       Java is needed to use OpenSHA to characterize the regional seismic hazard (see :ref:`ground_motion_tool`).
 If you do not plan to use that feature, you can skip this step of the installation.

-   If you have not yet installed Java, please download the installer from java website.
+   If you have not yet installed Java, please download the installer from Java website.
 The version `16.0.2 <https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html>`_ has been tested to be working with the latest |app|.
 Follow the on-screen instructions to install Java.
 If you run into a JVM error that suggests setting JAVA_HOME environment variable, you can do so per this `link <https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html>`_

    .. note::
       The Java website should automatically detect your operating system and offer the corresponding installer for you to download.
 Make sure you see "64-bit Java for Windows" at the top of the page before downloading the installer.